Tampa Dog Bite Lawyer

 You may have experienced a first- or second-level bite at some point in your life, but if a dog punctures your skin, the outcome can be severe.
 Most civil cases for dog attacks consist of third-level bites and higher.

 Fortunately, level six bites very rarely occur, though they are still possible.
-A local dog bite attorney could help you assess the severity of your injury to determine the amount of compensation that may be available to you.
+A Tampa dog bite lawyer could help you assess the severity of your injury to determine the amount of compensation that may be available to you.

 If A Dog Attacks Me In A Park, Could I Sue The Owner?